harshavrthini/Frontend-code/README.md

 # Project Name

 Frontend develop  is a example you can create your own coding for your own website as a beginner.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML.

 ## Table of Contents